-1. Purpose

-The committee is responsible for supporting the governor and governor-elect in training club and district leaders and overseeing the overall training plan for the district.

-2. Additional Qualifications of Members

-Preference should be given to Rotarians and Rotaractors with training, education or facilitation experience.

-3. Duties and Responsibilities

-- a) Assist the convener, usually the governor or governor-elect, of each training meeting in the district, including Rotary required training. - b) Under the direction of the meeting's convener, the committee is responsible for one or more of the following aspects: - 1) Program content (in accordance with board-recommended curricula) - 2) Conducting sessions - 3) Identification of speakers and other volunteers - 4) Preparing training leaders - 5) Program evaluation - 6) Logistics - 7) Marketing to target audiences - c) If the district is part of a multidistrict PETS, work in accordance with the policies and procedures of that multidistrict PETS.
-(April 2020 Mtg., Bd.
-Dec.
-127)
+- 1. Purpose: The committee is responsible for supporting the governor and governor-elect in training club and district leaders and overseeing the overall learning plan for the district. - 2.
+Additional Qualifications of Members: Preference should be given to Rotarians and Rotaractors with learning and development, education or facilitation experience. - 3.
+Duties and Responsibilities: - a.
+Assist the convener, usually the governor or governor-elect, of each learning meeting in the district, including Rotary required learning. - b.
+Under the direction of the meeting's convener, the committee is responsible for one or more of the following aspects: - i.
+Program content (in accordance with board-recommended curricula) - ii.
+Conducting sessions - iii.
+Identification of speakers and other volunteers - iv.
+Preparing Rotary International Learning Facilitators - v.
+Program evaluation - vi.
+Logistics - vii.
+Marketing to target audiences - c.
+If the district is part of a multidistrict PETS, work in accordance with the policies and procedures of that multidistrict PETS.

 Source: June 2004 Mtg., Bd.
 Dec.
 269; Amended by January 2015 Mtg., Bd.
 Dec.
 118; September 2017 Mtg., Bd.
 Dec.
 51; October 2019 Mtg., Bd.
 Dec.
 44; April 2020 Mtg., Bd.
 Dec.
-127
+127; April 2023 Mtg., Bd.
+Dec.
+106